 prestigious outlets, including the Annual Review of Psychology, Psychological

 The Foundation for Personality and Social Psychology is a recently formed organization that has been established to raise funds and sponsor philanthropic activities advancing the discipline.
 As a non-profit charitable organization incorporated in the state of New York, the Foundation is an independent entity legally separate from related organizations, but shares the commitment of those organizations to personality and social psychology.
 It focuses on development and fundraising, seeking gifts and donations to fund activities that would augment and broaden the vigor of personality and social psychology.
 In doing so, it seeks to provide crucial support for forward-looking and long-term activities supporting discovery and teaching in personality and social psychology.

-- This Award will be presented at the annual convention of the Society for Personality and Social Psychology, which will take place in Austin, TX, February 13-15 2014.
+Nominations for this award have closed.
+The Carol and Ed Diener Award for Social Psychology will be presented at the annual convention of the Society for Personality and Social Psychology, which will take place in Long Beach, California, February 26-28, 2015.

-Members of this year’s Award Nomination Panel for the Diener Award in Social Psychology are Russ Fazio (Chair), Dacher Keltner, and Nicole Shelton.
-Questions should be directed to the Chair at DienerSocPsych@gmail.com.
+Members of this year’s Award Nomination Panel for the Diener Award in Social Psychology are Nicole Shelton (Chair), Harry Reis, and Eliot Smith.